Walks through Granada

 A walk in Granada could begin in one of the principal accesses to the oldest parts of the walled city.
 The monumental Elvira Gateway, already mentioned in the 9th century, though most of what can be seen today dates from the 11th century, was probably called Elvira (Bab Ilbira) after the no-longer-existing town of Madinat Ilbira, predecessor to Granada, located at the foot of Elvira mountain range.
 A few steps further is Cuesta de Alhacaba, on whose side there are remains of the oldest part of the Zirid walled enclosure: here are sections of wall with large towers and the Monaita Gate, with an angular passageway under horseshoe vaults that was the entrance to what was known as the Old Alcazaba, the primary centre of the Muslim city.

 Beyond San Cristóbal is San Bartolomé, a church with an imposing minaret converted into belfry, and a cistern from the times of al-Andalus beside it.
 The plain Mudéjar church was built over a mosque in 1554.
-Through the Fajalauza gate, the picturesque Carril de San Miguel climbs up to its hermitage where, once more, there is a magnificent view.
+Through the Fajalauza gate, the picturesque Carril de San Miguel climbs up to its hermitage where, once more, we can enjoy magnificent views.

 The walk continues along nooks and crannies through the little squares of Fátima and Aliatar, up to the Church of El Salvador.
 Its courtyard standing behind severe whitewashed walls, has a gallery with pointed arches rather typical of a courtyard of ablutions and it is the sign that the principal mosque of the Albayzin stood here.
-On the upper part of this sector, we come upon the wide square of the church of San Nicolás, built over a mosque, and a Nasrid cistern.
-What is perhaps the most famous view of Granada is seen from here –the Alhambra at the front with Sierra Nevada in the background.
+On the upper part of this sector, we come upon the wide square of the church of San Nicolás, built on a mosque, and a Nasrid cistern.
+What is perhaps the most famous view of Granada can be witnessed from this point –the Alhambra at the foreground and Sierra Nevada in the background.

 3. From the Albayzin to Plaza Nueva